DreamOfTheRedChamber/leetcode/templates/complexity_analysis.md

 ## Operation complexity for python collections

 ### List
+* Inner working: Python lists are internally represented as arrays.
+The idea used is similar to implementation of vectors in C++ or ArrayList in Java.
+The costly operations are inserting and deleting items near the beginning (as everything has to be moved).
+Insert at the end also becomes costly if preallocated space becomes full.

 | Operation          | Examples       | Amortized complexity |
 | ------------------ | -------------- | -------------------- |